 Scholarships and bursaries for private schools

-According to the ISC, the number of bursaries and means-tested scholarships awarded to private school pupils has been increasing since 2000.
+According to the ISC, the number of bursaries and means-tested scholarships awarded to private school pupils has been increasing steadily over the last decade and schools have drastically increased their financial aid to prevent the loss of pupils since the introduction of VAT on fees.

 Means-tested bursaries